-Capital Leases Payable - The University has two capital lease property schedules outstanding with Key Government Finance, Inc., for the financing of IT networking equipment.
-Each of these property schedules have an additional purchase option that states that the University may choose to prepay, in whole but not in part, the principal outstanding balance with all accrued and unpaid interest thereon, plus a prepayment premium equal to 3% of the outstanding principal.
+Capital Leases Payable - The University has two capital lease property schedules outstanding with Key Government Finance, Inc. and one capital lease property schedule with Dell Financial Services, for the financing of IT networking equipment.
+The Key Government Finance, Inc. lease property schedules have an additional purchase option that states that the university may choose to prepay, in whole but not in part, the principal outstanding balance with all accrued and unpaid interest thereon, plus a prepayment premium equal to 3% of the outstanding principal.

-All of these property schedules are pursuant to the Master Tax-Exempt/Purchase Agreement (Master Agreement), dated as of February 11, 2011, between Key Government Finance, Inc. (Lessor) and the University of North Carolina, General Administration.
+The Key Government Finance, Inc. property schedules are pursuant to the Master Tax-Exempt/Purchase Agreement (Master Agreement), dated as of February 11, 2011, between Key Government Finance, Inc. (Lessor) and the University of North Carolina, General Administration.
 The Master Agreement describes an event of default as (1) failure to pay any rental payment or (2) failure to observe and perform any covenant, condition, or agreement within 30 days of receiving written notice specifying a failure.
 Upon the occurrence of any event of default, the Lessor may declare all rental payments during that fiscal year to become due and amounts will bear interest at a rate of 12% per annum or the maximum rate permitted by law.
 Additionally, upon an event of default, the Lessor may enter the premises where the property is located and retake possession of the leased property at the University's expense.